Master the minor scales in 8 steps!

 Minor modes master exercises – Step 8

-The final step is a master exercise that will establish all three minor modes, but that’s not all.
+The final step is five minor modes master exercises that will establish all three minor modes, blues, and conspirian scales, but that’s not all.